(Published 2021, Last Updated 2026)

 3. Recycling

-BROWN.
-Biomülltonnen – Biodegradable.
-This bin takes compostable items such as kitchen waste and even garden waste.
-So this would include food, napkins, dirt, plants, coffee grounds, dirt, leaves, etc. These bins are more common in some regions than others.
-Note: Store waste in a paper bag or nothing.
-Don’t use a plastic bag.
+This bin takes compostable items such as kitchen waste and garden waste including food scraps, napkins, dirt, coffee grounds, dirt, leaves, etc. These bins are more common in some regions than others.
+Use paper bags or dispose of waste loose.
+Avoid plastic bags.

-BLACK & GRAY.
-Restmüll.
 Household waste, residue waste, non-recyclable waste.
-Examples include hygiene waste, broken glass, dippers, toothbrushes, and cat litter.
-Also drinking glasses, window glass and teapots or glass cups can go here.
+Examples include hygiene waste, broken ceramics, dippers, toothbrushes, and cat litter.
+Drinking glasses and window glass also belong here, not in glass recycling bins.

-BOTTLE RECYCLING.
-There two types; one with a “Pfand” and one without.
+There two types of bottles; one with a “Pfand” and one without.

-Bottles with a “Pfand symbol” can be taken to a Leergutannahmestelle.
-These are are “empty-bottle-drop-off” points that can be found at the supermarket.
+Bottles with a “Pfand symbol” can be taken to supermarket machines Leergutannahmestelle to receive a refund.
 When returned, you can receive a change for each bottle you deposit.

-GLASS JARS/BOTTLES (WITHOUT DEPOSIT “Pfand”).
-This can include vinegar bottles, oil bottles, empty jam/marmalade jars, sauce jars, bottles of wine, and other certain glass bottles.
-These must be disposed of specifically in bins dedicated to glass waste and separated by color.
-These bins appear as large rounded bins.
+Glass Bottles Without Pfand can include vinegar bottles, oil bottles, empty jam/marmalade jars, sauce jars, bottles of wine, and other certain glass bottles.
+Dispose of these in public glass recycling containers, sorted by color:

 Weißglas → white glass Braunglas → brown glass Grünglas → green glass